 - Feeling Stuck or Lost:

 The Midlife in the Arts

-Books like The Awakening (Kate Chopin), Mrs Dalloway (Virginia Woolf), The Sportwriter (Richard Ford), That Old Cape Music (Richard Russo), The Brooklyn Follies (Paul Auster), Rabbit Is Rich (John Updike), Seize The Day (Saul Bellow), and films such as Wonder Boys, Fatal Attraction, 10, Lost in Translation, and American Beauty are all representative of the midlife journey and its challenges.
+Books like The Awakening (Kate Chopin), Mrs Dalloway (Virginia Woolf), The Sportwriter (Richard Ford), That Old Cape Music (Richard Russo), The Brooklyn Follies (Paul Auster), Rabbit Is Rich (John Updike), Seize The Day (Saul Bellow), and films such as Wonder Boys, Fatal Attraction, 10, Lost in Translation, Sideways, Thelma and Louise and American Beauty are all representative of the midlife journey and its challenges, including the midlife crisis.

 Symptoms of 4th Monad